Quick Tips File

 recompiles all the invalid objects one at a time, while the

-RECOMP_PARALLEL procedure performs the same task in parallel using the
+RECOMP_PARALLEL procedure performs the same task in parallel using

-procedures are used:
+how these procedures are used:

 -- Schema level.